3 Important Tips to Make Your Ketogenic Diet Successful

 3. Move your body

 You should not only depend on a restricted diet if you want to shed off pounds.
-Of course, you need to exercise too.
+You need to exercise too.

 Although you have increased energy when you’re in ketosis, there are workouts that don’t go well with this diet.
 Better avoid circuit training or HIIT workouts because these rely greatly on carbs for fuel.

 Instead, do low-intensity workouts like yoga, jogging, cycling, or swimming.
-You can also do weight lifting (but go lighter).
+You can also lit weights (but go lighter).

 Remember that exercise is always good for the heart and your mental health.
 So keep moving!